USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

   the name (e.g., `activity_set_1`) of the activity set as found in the csv file.
 - _exclusion_fields_: A dictionary that allows subsetting source data by column.
   See description in `flowby.select_by_fields()`.
+- _attribute_: (optional) include for sequential attribution.
+Follow with list of _attribution_method_ parameters.
 - _attribution_method_: currently written for `direct`, `proportional`, `multiplication`, `equal`, `inheritance`.
 See "Method Descriptions" below.
 - _attribution_source_: The data source used to attribute the primary data source.
 By default attribution is performed on the primary activity column.

 #### Optional cleaning functions
 These parameters assign functions for additional processing of FlowBy objects.